Robthekilla/Backdoor-Plugin/README.md

 For educational purposes only.
 Do not use on a server you do not own.

 ## Backstory
-I changed parts of this sofware because it was easy to detect you could look for the path ``com.thiccindustries.debugger`` and you would find files like ``Injector`` that normal pulgins dont have so i have renamed some of the files and the paths to make it less likly that someone will find it.
-This sofwtare completely belongs to them and i am not saying i made this because i didnt i renamed some files and the paths.
+I changed parts of this sofware because it was easy to detect you could look for the path ``com.thiccindustries.debugger`` and you would find files like ``Injector`` that normal plugins dont have so i have renamed some of the files and the paths to make it less likly that someone will find it.
+This software completely belongs to them and i am not saying i made this because i didnt i renamed some files and the paths.

 ## Requirements:
 ### Injector: